refinedmods/refinedmods.github.io/refined-storage/wiki/Grid.md

 By default, the tooltips for items in a Grid are a little bit bigger to display the total item count and the last modified information.
 This can be turned off by using the `detailedTooltip` config option.

 By default, the Grid uses a small font size to display item or fluid quantities.
 Use the `largeFont` config option to change this.

+## Remember search query

+The Grid can be configured to remember the search query when closing and re-opening the GUI.
+You can do this by modifying the `rememberSearchQuery` config option.

+## Prevent sorting while shift is down
+By default, the Grid doesn't perform sorting when you're shift clicking items out of the storage network.
+This is done to prevent items and fluids shifting around your screen.

+As soon as you stop pressing the shift key, the view is sorted again.

+To disable this behavior, modify the `preventSortingWhileShiftIsDown` config option.